Strategic Classification with Non-Linear Classifiers

 \subsection{Wipeout Mapping}

-\paragraph{Claim:} \textit{ Points on the decision boundary of $h$ that are "wiped out" do not affect the effective decision boundary of $\heff$.}
+\paragraph{Claim:} \emph{ Points on the decision boundary of $h$ that are `wiped out' do not affect the effective decision boundary of $\heff$.}

-\begin{proof} In the case of \textit{indirect wipeout}, this follows directly from the definition: if $\nabla_h(x)$ is contained in $\ball_\alpha(x')$ (or in the union of several $\ball_\alpha(x')$), then none of the points in $\nabla_h(x)$ are at a maximum cost away from $h$ and therefore are not on the decision boundary of $\heff$.
+\begin{proof} In the case of \emph{indirect wipeout}, this follows directly from the definition: if $\nabla_h(\xmap)$ is contained in $\ball_\alpha(x')$ for some other $x'$ on the decision boundary of $h$ (or in the union of several $\ball_\alpha(x')$), then none of the points in $\nabla_h(\xmap)$ are at a maximum cost away from $h$, and are therefore not on the decision boundary of $\heff$.